 Prior period adjustments are accounted for by restating the comparative figures for each prior period presented in the Financial Statements and Notes and adjusting the opening balances for the current period.
-For 2016/17, there is no prior period as this is the first year of the Authority, which came into being on 1 April 2016.
-The balance sheet as at that date is the opening balance sheet, not one brought forward from previous years, and there are no comparative figures for previous years that could be adjusted.

 9 Financial instruments

 Financial assets and liabilities are recognised in the Balance Sheet at the date that the Authority becomes a party to the contractual provisions of the financial instrument.
 Interest costs and receipts are reported in the Comprehensive Income and Expenditure Statement in the period to which they relate.